foundations-fall-2016/session2/README.md

 ## Reading

-* HTML5 and CSS3: Building Responsive Websites, Module 1 - chapters 1 and 2, Module 2 - chapter 1 to 4
+* HTML5 and CSS3: Building Responsive Websites, Module 1 - chapters 1 and 2, Module 2 - chapters 1 to 4
-* [Responsive Web Design](https://abookapart.com/products/responsive-web-design) - carefully read the section on Media Queries

 ## Server Accounts